sophie-thomson/garden-escape/README.md

 ![Screenshot of Python validation results for title.py](docs/readme-images/linter-title.png)

 - GitPod Problems
-    - No problems detected within the Gitpod Garden-Escape workspace
+    - No problems were detected within the Gitpod Garden-Escape workspace

 ### Unfixed Bugs

 - On occassion there is some residual code from the title text or ascii art that is not cleared by the os.system("clear") function.
 This issue is inconsistent and does not affect the user experience as it is not visible unless the player chooses to scroll up on the terminal window.
-I have not been able to identify a reason for this issue, but as it does not impact the intended functionality and use of the program I have kept the title text and ascii art in the program.
+I have not been able to identify the reason for this issue, but as it does not impact the intended functionality and use of the program I have kept the title text and ascii art in the program.
 - No other bugs.

 ## Deployment